joeynelson42/ILG/README.md

 Things I do plan on working on:
- - GraphViewInteractionDelegate could be a more helpful.
+ - GraphViewInteractionDelegate could be fancier/a little more helpful.
  - Naming and other general housekeeping.
+ - Documentation.
  - Testing!